Engineering Intern Visa Sponsorship Jobs in Nevada

 Which visa types are most common for engineering intern roles in Nevada?

 Most international engineering interns in Nevada use F-1 OPT or STEM OPT, which allows students enrolled at accredited U.S. universities to work without employer-filed petitions.
-Some employers also use J-1 intern or trainee programs for shorter placements.
-H-1B sponsorship is less common for internship roles specifically, though employers may convert interns to H-1B status after full-time offers are extended post-graduation.
+Some employers also use J-1 visa intern or trainee programs for shorter placements.
+H-1B visa sponsorship is less common for internship roles specifically, though employers may convert interns to H-1B status after full-time offers are extended post-graduation.

 Which cities in Nevada have the most engineering intern sponsorship jobs?